 2.0 Prices and Conditions of Payment

 2.1 The prices are quoted ex works, excluding packaging.
 This will be separately invoiced.
+The minimum order value is 135 EUR net.
 Statutory value added tax is not included in the quoted prices.
 This will be shown separately on the invoice at the rate currently in force on the day the invoice was issued.
-If no other agreements are made at the time of order confirmation, the net purchase price (without deductions) is due for payment within 30 days of the date on the invoice.
+If no other agreements are made at the time of order confirmation, the net purchase price (without deductions) is due for payment within 10 days of the date on the invoice.
 Statutory regulations shall apply in cases of late payment.
 The deduction of a discount requires special written consent.

 2.2 Payments shall be made to the Supplier's account without any deductions and free of transaction charges.